BaiyangZhang/oldBlog/_posts/2022-10-1-Manifesto-of-the-Communist-Party.md

 [^2]: Mikhail Alexandrovich Bakunin (30 May 1814 – 1 July 1876) was a Russian revolutionary anarchist, socialist and founder of collectivist anarchism.
 He is considered among the most influential figures of anarchism and a major founder of the revolutionary socialist and social anarchist tradition.
 Bakunin's prestige as a revolutionary also made him one of the most famous ideologues in Europe, gaining substantial influence among radicals throughout Russia and Europe. with some distortions, appeared in Geneva in 1869.
 The faults of this edition were removed in the 1882 edition (translation by Georgi Plekhanov,[^3]

 [^3]: 普列汉诺夫, Georgi Valentinovich Plekhanov (11 December 1856 – 30 May 1918) was a Russian revolutionary, philosopher and Marxist theoretician.
-He was a founder of the social-democratic movement in Russia and was one of the first Russians to identify himself as ``Marxist''.
-Plekhanov is known as the ``father of Russian Marxism''.
+He was a founder of the social-democratic movement in Russia and was one of the first Russians to identify himself as "Marxist".
+Plekhanov is known as the "father of Russian Marxism".

 for which Marx and Engels, who attributed great significance to the dissemination of Marxism in Russia, had written a special preface.